Skip to content

 A server mutation requires investigation to determine intent.

-Both scanners hit the same wall: they can flag patterns, but they can’t tell you whether the intent behind the pattern is malicious.
+The pattern and config-drift layers share a limit: they flag signals but can’t tell you whether the intent behind a signal is malicious.

 Here’s what actually triggered the flag: context7’s tool descriptions say “You MUST call this function first” to establish that resolve-library-id should run before query-docs.
 Every well-documented MCP server that has tools depending on each other uses similar language.

-The YARA rule coercive_injection_generic triggers on any “You must call/use this tool” pattern.
+The pattern rule coercive_injection_generic triggers on any “You must call/use this tool” pattern.
 It cannot distinguish between a tool developer documenting normal usage flow and an attacker embedding instructions to hijack agent behavior.

 This is a scanner limitation, not a context7 problem.